Forget Goldilocks – we won’t need terraforming

 All those options don’t exist on a planet.
 You deal with what you find and that is usually pretty inhospitable.
 Not convinced?

-In our own solar system, only the earth exhibits the features required for us humans to live.
-Go to Mars, the balmiest place after earth and without a space suit, you would quickly suffocate.
-Its atmosphere is not thick enough for us to breathe plus its component parts would not be what we want to get into our lungs.
+In our solar system, only the earth exhibits the features required for us humans to live.
+Go to Mars, the balmiest place after Earth, and without a space suit, you would quickly suffocate.
+Its atmosphere is not thick enough for us to breathe plus its parts would not be what we want to get into our lungs.

 And that’s as friendly as it will get.
-Getting this to earth like conditions is going to be an incredibly wasteful undertaking as the same level of effort would probably build us enough room on space stations for the entire human population to live on them and not feeling that they are actually in space.
+Getting this to earth-like conditions is going to be an incredibly wasteful undertaking as the same level of effort would probably build us enough room on space stations for the entire human population to live on them and not feel that they are actually in space.

 Would we still need to terraform the place?

-Part of almost every sequel of Alien was an artificial being, a human looking android.
+Part of almost every sequel of Alien was an artificial being, a human-looking android.
 In Alien 2 it was Bishop, in the prequel to it all – Prometheus – it was David.
-And looking at David we have a much better feeling on what we might look like after those centuries of medical research.
+And looking at David we have a much better feeling about what we might look like after those centuries of medical research.

-Don’t you think that we would have morphed into something that has no need to breathe, that would endure extreme cold and heat and would not need food or water?
+Don’t you think that we would have morphed into something that does not need to breathe, that would endure extreme cold and heat, and would not need food or water?
 If this all goes away as an issue for much of the human race, why would we want to terraform anything?
-No breathing and it becomes irrelevant what air there is or if there us any air at all.
-Sustaining temperature extremes and you can enjoy the surface of Mercury or Pluto unprotected.
+No breathing and it becomes irrelevant what air there is or if there is any air at all.
+Sustaining temperature extremes you can enjoy the surface of Mercury or Pluto unprotected.

 And so it goes on.